Incoherent Approximation of Leakage in Quantum Error Correction: Open system simulations of error correction codes with leakage

 Here we are using the generalized definition of process fidelity \cite{wood2018quantification}, which for Kraus operators $K_j$ can be computed as \cite{pedersen2007fidelity}

 where $D=2^k$ is the size of the (local) computational subspace on which the channel acts.
-Finally, we point out that the RPA is a weaker approximation than simply dephasing the system,
+Additionally, we point out that the STA is a weaker approximation than simply dephasing the system,